AFC East offseason grades: Patriots get C after free agent exodus, Jets get B+

 Whoever ends up starting for the Jets will join a much improved team.
 Pryor is a nice buy-low receiver despite his struggles in Washington last year.
 Crowell didn't break out the way <del>many</del> I thought he would last season, but he's still a dynamic option coming out of the backfield.
 And the breakout could still be coming.
 Johnson is one of the league's best cornerbacks.
 Williamson was one of the prizes of this year's free agent class, and he's still only 26 years old.
 Keeping Morris Claiborne solidified their secondary.

 The Jets got better this offseason.
 They signed a boatload of talent in free agency.
 And they might've solved their quarterback problem.
-They won the offseason in the AFC.
+They won the offseason in the AFC East.

 Offseason grade: B+